icdevsorg/ovs-ledger/icrc85.md

 #### Block schema for payment of OVS payments.

-Deposits into the CycleShare ledger can be detected via the 1mint blocks in the ICRC3 ledger.
+Deposits into an OVS ledger can be detected via the 1mint blocks in the ICRC3 ledger.
 The memo should be the sending Principal as a blob.

 Transfers from namespace accounts to target accounts will be 1xfer transactions.